June 3

 Using these basic principles and variations, you can create a wide range of powerful, crushing riffs.
 Experiment with these shapes and find what sounds best for your style!

-Whereas general music theory may start with major scales or blues scales for guitar, we can lean on the fact that most metal is written with minor and darker-sounding scales.
-These scales provide the intense, moody atmosphere that characterizes metal music.
+General music theory often starts with major or blues scales.
+Metal, however, leans on minor and darker-sounding scales.
+These scales define metal’s unique, heavy sound.These scales provide the intense, moody atmosphere that characterizes metal music.

 Common Metal Scales